icarito/physics-with-xo/09_precision_accuracy_ADC.md

 **It is important to highlight that at the moment of finishing this investigation we detected an important problem with this model: When the TB Activity attempts to measure voltage or resistance in one channel, it randomly obtains the readings belonging to one channel or the other; this problem makes it impossible, for the moment, to use the applications that involve these measurements.
 In queries made about this issue, we were informed that it is a low level error ("bug") that is being worked on.**

-Primary measurements to determine impedance as voltmeter show results in the order of ono kΩ.
+Primary measurements to determine impedance as voltmeter show results in the order of one kΩ.

 ### Voltage measurements